Trekking in Nepal and Toilet Facilities, what to expect?

 Be humble enough

-It might be a funny thing to know the concern about the toilet etiquette but one should be humble enough to keep the toilet clean after using them.
-Toilets in the teahouses during trekking do not offer a flushing facility so you will have to pour the bucket of water yourself in order to flush.
-After the use of the toilet, make sure that you do not throw the toilet papers and wipes in the pothole as it will jam up the tubes and the outcomes will surely do no good for the next user.
+It might be a funny thing to know the concern about the toilet etiquettes but one should be humble enough to keep the toilet clean after using them.
+Toilets in the teahouses during trekking do not offer flushing facility so you will have to pour the bucket of water yourself in order to flush.
+After the use of the toilet, make sure that you do not throw the toilet papers and wipes in the pot hole as it will jam up the tubes and the outcomes will surely do no good for the next user.
 Also, report the host or the next user in queue if the water runs out after you use the toilet.

 The Aftermaths